wking/swc-boot-camps/ScientificPython.md

 Why has `first` changed?
 It has changed because the data in `first` was not copied to `second`.
 Rather, `second` was changed to point at the same place in memory as `first`.
 This is similar to pointers in C or object references in Java.
 In NumPy this is called *aliasing*.
 Aliasing is done as:

- * It is more efficient that copying data unnecessarily, and that's what Python does in other cases e.g. with lists.
+ * It is more efficient that copying data unnecessarily, and
- * If we want to copy data so that we can safely make changes, we can do that explicitly using the array object's `copy` method.
+ * that's what Python does in other cases e.g. with lists.

-Let's try an example with `copy`:
+If we want to copy data so that we can safely make changes, we can do that explicitly using the array object's `copy` method.

     third = first.copy()
     third[1, 1] = 1234